Future career paths

 - Planning as a Career

-Graduates interested in joining the RICS can also view advice on the Assessment of Professional Competence (APC) at www.youtube.com/watch?v=f2IwhY0lLI8&feature=related and www.youtube.com/watch?v=2Lcrsr8ljDI&feature=related or seeks more detailed guidance from an APC Doctor.
-Contact details for APC Doctors can be downloaded here.
+Graduates interested in joining the RICS can also view advice on the Assessment of Professional Competence (APC) at www.youtube.com/watch?v=f2IwhY0lLI8&feature=related and www.youtube.com/watch?v=2Lcrsr8ljDI&feature=related or use the contact details for those seeking more detailed guidance from an RCIS Training Adviser.
 Further useful sites on careers and up-to-date news and information within real estate, planning and regeneration are:

 www.prospects.ac.uk - Graduate Careers website with profiles on the following jobs: Planning Administrator; Planning Enforcement Officer; Planning Technician; Town Planner and Property Development Surveyor.